martmaiste/nextcloud/README.md

 ## About

-This Nextcloud docker file includes php-fpm, nginx+ssl, letsencrypt.
+This Nextcloud Docker uses php-fpm, Nginx reverse proxy with SSL and Let's Encrypt.
-By default it uses sqlite but can be configured to use external MySql or PostgreSQL database.
+By default it uses SQLite but can be configured to use external MySql or PostgreSQL database.
-When installed first time, it generates the self-signed SSL certificate.
-It can later by replaced by generating a Let's Encrypt certificate using included tools.
+At installation, the self-signed SSL is certificated.
+This can later by replaced by generating a Let's Encrypt certificate using included tools.

 ## Installation